Asura

-According to Hindu texts, the asuras are in constant fear of the devas.
-Asuras are described in Indian texts as powerful superhuman demigods with good or bad qualities.
-In early Vedic literature, the good Asuras are called Adityas and are led by Varuna, while the malevolent ones are called Danavas and are led by Vritra.
+According to Hindu texts, the Asura and the Deva are in constant fear of each other.
+Asura are described in Indian texts as powerful superhuman demigods with good or bad qualities.
+In early Vedic literature, the good Asura are called Aditya and are led by Varuna, while the malevolent ones are called Danava and are led by Vritra.

-In the earliest layer of Vedic texts, Agni, Indra and other gods are also called Asuras, in the sense of their being "lords" of their respective domains, knowledge and abilities.
-In later Vedic and post-Vedic texts, the benevolent gods are called Devas, while malevolent Asuras compete against these Devas and are considered "enemy of the gods".
+In the earliest layer of Vedic texts, Agni, Indra and other gods are also called Asura, in the sense of their being "lords" of their respective domains, knowledge and abilities.
+In later Vedic and post-Vedic texts, the benevolent gods are called Deva, while malevolent Asura compete against these Deva and are considered "enemy of the gods".

-Asuras are part of Hinduism along with Yakshas (nature spirits), Rakshasas (fierce man-eating beings or demons), Bhutas (ghosts) and many more.
-Asuras have been featured in many cosmological theories and legends in Hinduism and Buddhism.
+Asura are part of Hinduism along with Yaksha (nature spirits), Rakshasa (fierce beings or demons), Bhuta (ghosts) and many more.
+Asura have been featured in many cosmological theories and legends in Hinduism and Buddhism.

 Etymology

 Traditional etymologies

-Asura is a given name by Devas to other races collectively where Asura means not-sura (with sura being another name for Devas).
+Asura is a name given by the Deva to other races collectively, where Asura means not-sura (with sura being another name for Deva).

 The 5th century Buddhist philosopher, Buddhaghosa explains that their name derives from the myth of their defeat at the hands of the god Śakra.
 According to the story, the asura were dispossessed of their state in Trāyastriṃśa because they became drunk and were thrown down Mount Sumeru.
 After this incident, they vowed never to drink sura again.
 In some Buddhist literature, they are sometimes referred to as pūrvadeva (Pāli: pubbadeva), meaning "ancient gods."

 Modern scholarship

-There is a wide consensus in modern scholarship that the Old Indic term Asura is cognate with Old Iranian Ahura, a term desginating a group of supernatural beings which are in conflict with the Deavas.
-Both Sanskrit असुर (asura) and Avestan 𐬀𐬵𐬎𐬭𐬀 (ahura) derive from the common Proto-Indo-Iranian hásuras, with the meaning lord.
-According to Finnish Indologist Asko Parpola, the word *hásuras was also borrowed from the Proto-Indo-Iranian language into Proto-Uralic during an early period of contact, in the form *asera-, likewise with the meaning lord or prince.
-The term is also etymologically related to Old Norse Æsir, indicating that the Indo-Iranian *hásuras has an even earlier Proto-Indo-European root.
+There is a wide consensus in modern scholarship that the Old Indic term Asura is cognate with Old Iranian Ahura, a term designating a group of benevolent supernatural beings which are in conflict with the malevolent Daevas.
+Both Sanskrit असुर (asura) and Avestan 𐬀𐬵𐬎𐬭𐬀 (ahura) derive from the common Proto-Indo-Iranian háSura, with the meaning lord.
+According to Finnish Indologist Asko Parpola, the word *háSura was also borrowed from the Proto-Indo-Iranian language into Proto-Uralic during an early period of contact, in the form *asera-, likewise with the meaning lord or prince.
+The term is also etymologically related to Old Norse Æsir, indicating that the Indo-Iranian *háSura has an even earlier Proto-Indo-European root.

 Monier-Williams traces the etymological roots of asura (असुर) to asu (असु), which means 'life of the spiritual world' or 'departed spirits'.